Azure/application-gateway-kubernetes-ingress/docs/install-new.md

 ## Deploying the infrastructure on Azure

-To create the pre-requisite Azure resources, You can use the following template.
+To create the pre-requisite Azure resources, you can use the following template.
 It creates:
 1) Azure Virtual Network with 2 subnets.
 2) Azure Application Gateway v2.
 3) Azure Kubernetes Service cluster with required permission to deploy nodes in the Virtual Network.